BM345/NagwaSchemas/describing_workflows.md

 This system also introduces priority flags in the history XML.
 Very often some content items are considered to be of higher priority than others - at the moment we don't really have a good way of communicating this through the CDS.

+## Specification

+To be written later if necessary.